 VENTRELLA: What’s the best piece of writing advice you ever got?

-Filed under: writing | Tagged: Beatles, character development, first draft, Jonathan Maberry, new writers, outlines, promoting yourself, reluctant hero, self-publishing, short stories, Thomas Erb, Write what you know, writing advice | 1 Comment »
+Filed under: writing | Tagged: agents, Artifact, new writers, outlines, science fiction, self-publishing, Shane Lindemoen, writing advice | 1 Comment »